ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ```
 1. Note that your mother's phone call after your therapist appt where the internet connection of both you and your therapist were cut sequentially and theatrically such to intimidate; your mother intimated your presence may be needed in Los Angeles.
 Realizing I may be on some reality tv concept show, and not wanting to be "pranked" in a city where it's easy to leave someone stranded miles from civilization, compounded with the fact that I don't have a driver's license, made me want to avoid the risk of going to the West Coast for whatever stupid thing this was.
 So part of my calculation in going with the "knife incident" was to either keep me on the East Coast by circumstance, or, if they wanted to continue playing this game then they're going to have to shoot on location in NYC.
 I have some conflicts here as a New Yorker; such shit can be very annoying.
 That said, as a fan of cinema and filmed arts of all kind, if I'm going to be forced onto a reality TV show without my consent, then god damnit it's gonna be shot on location in NYC.
 No offense, LA.
 Maybe with a driver's license.
 1. I think it might be best to end on the weekend before going to the Grey Lady.
 Maybe the last moment in the pitch can be when you were about to leave the apartment that Friday (nts: or Saturday? check email and notes), and in your bathroom you were saying out loud to anyone listening: "Look if you have to arrest me that's fine, just no Netflix or Hollywood bullshit, please."
 Apologies to Paula Patton, of course.
 I don't think she's bullshit, to be clear.
 Maybe make the last line an allusion to Paula Patton's appearance.
 1. It took a few days, but your certainty of mom's involvement led to a certainty by at least that weekend that this did indeed come from the top, and likely the VP's office, and was likely... sigh... weird.
 It took seeing Paula Patton to realize that I'm probably best to bring things up directly.
 Remind and make clear to the reader that you didn't say or mention any Democratic leadership up until that point, particularly within the Biden / Harris admin, though you knew they had to at least be the propspective boss.
 Their presence, at least VP Harris', felt confirmed to you by your mom's involvement.
-There's only so many ways my mom's gonna actually lie about something and in a way taht is fun for her, and honestly, I know it sounds stupid, but I know Blythe Brown, and the only way she would do thsi shit is for the first Indian Female VPOTUS, which is to say, I think she wuld've even turned Hillary Clinton down in a similar position, which isn't to say Hillary would ever do this stupid shit, but regardless, maybe you can leave that unsaid.
+There's only so many ways my mom's gonna actually lie about something and in a way taht is fun for her, and honestly, I know it sounds stupid, but I know Lawerence Murray, and the only way she would do thsi shit is for the first Indian Female VPOTUS, which is to say, I think she wuld've even turned Hillary Clinton down in a similar position, which isn't to say Hillary would ever do this stupid shit, but regardless, maybe you can leave that unsaid.
 The real point is you waited months to even acknowledge your suspicions out loud in order for them to save face, then spent most of August talking about grey areas or some shit to get them to know they could just leave - and yet - they didn't
 1. Add that you went to the police station beacuse you had a strong feeling the VP's office was involved, due to VP Harris' history in law enforcement, she would have the ability to make a "loyalist" faction of NYPD work for her whim -- if I was right.
 I went to the precint specifically to make sure ALL or as many of the NYPD knew about this, so I wasn't just facing VP Harris' NYPD Loyalists, and the entire NYPD as much as possible, for objectivity #yespleaseALLcops
 1. Talk aobut getting into philosophy, not knowing what you're thinking or talking about on the subject, but searching for someone who commented on fame.
 Talk about the Piano man game, likely close the chapter on the "from the second perspective" concept being inspired by the events described.
 End on this research finding someone describing fame as "an expectation" and given that you currently more than ever appreciated the nature of flaunting other people's expectations (you were at the time faking as though you were suspicious of the opposite political party than the one you knew was acting against you in an attempt to get them to realize they could just leave me alone if they wanted).
 Basically end on the idea that as of July 2022, you had made a personal decision that you didn't really want to be famous.
 It certainly didn't seem like it would be useful at the time.
+1. Discuss Friday or Thursday that week, while presumably under surveillance and with all your devices turned off, you made a minorly dramatic speech about how you were doing this to prevent some idiotic WWIII from happening due to mishaps in surveillance technology.
+I just read about it but it's ironic that if it does it would somehow make a truth out of the WWI era rumour that the first Great War started because of something to do with "words" - the gang makes newspeak real!
+In retrospect with regards to WWI, I think people got stupid with tanks and other combustion based vehicles and got violent quickly as a result with planes, trains, and automobiles.
+I think the same thing is happenign with internet technology now.
+Different transportation altering equiptment, but the problem is the same - societal wide stupid as fuck.
+Use better language, maybe.
+Point out never making that comment again because it's kind of heavy handed.
+Anyway, that was near the end of the first week of August 2022 before the first weekend.
+Still kind of heavy handed, let's hope it stays that way!
 # Pt 5 Chapter 1

 "Bruce Springsteen" saved my life is probably something that's been said before, and will be said again, about the man's music.